S. H. M. B. Noor Chowdhury: Trial

 The Metropolitan Sessions Judge's Court of Dhaka had sentenced him to life imprisonment for the murder of four national leaders of Bangladesh in the 1975 Jail killing case and 11 other defendants were sentenced to life imprisonment; three to death.
 On 28 August the Bangladesh High court confirmed his life sentence.
 The Supreme Court of Bangladesh called the jail killing a Criminal conspiracy after confirming the sentences of the accused on 1 December 2015.
 Majors present in Bangabhaban has asked the jailer at Dhaka Jail to provide the assassins with access to the four leaders.

 Extradition

 The Canadian government has refused to extradite Noor as Noor has been sentenced to death in Bangladesh.
 The Canadian government has shown willingness to resolve the issue with Bangladesh through discussions.
 Canada has reportedly not approved his application for political asylum.
 Noor has proclaimed his innocence in an interview on the Canadian Broadcasting Corporation.

+After the death of Hardeep Singh Nijjar, Bangladeshi foreign minister AK Abdul Momen expressed grievances against Canada's extradition policies as related to Noor.

+CBC coverage

+On November 17, 2023, the CBC program The Fifth Estate aired an episode titled The Assassin Next Door.
+The episode explored the circumstances of the Noor Chowdhury case and included interviews with numerous prominent figures including Prime Minister Sheikh Hasina, the High Commissioner of Bangladesh in Canada Dr. Khalilur Rahman, and other individuals involved in the case.

+Chowdhury was said to be living in a condo in Etobicoke and was filmed tending to plants on his balcony but fled when confronted by journalist Mark Kelley outside his residence.
+The Canadian government including Immigration, Refugees and Citizenship Canada (IRCC) refused to comment on the case.